-Surprisingly, serene blue and eccentric yellow might be two of the easiest colors to design around.
-For designer Malka Helft of Think Chic Interiors, it's one of her favorite schemes to work with because the two high-contrast colors are so much fun to experiment with.
+Surprisingly, serene blue and energizing yellow might be two of the easiest shades to design around, but what colors go with blue and yellow?
+There are actually a lot of hues that will pair beautifully with the duo.
+For designer Malka Helft of Think Chic Interiors, a yellow and blue color scheme is one of her favorites to experiment with.
 "It's a very good combination," Helft says.
 "It's really simple, and you can play with the tone.
 You can [go with] dark on dark, light on light, [or] light on dark — they all work."

 Video of the Day

-12 Blue and Yellow Color Combinations
+18 Blue and Yellow Color Combinations

-1. Blue, Yellow, and Gray
+1. Blue, Yellow, and Light Gray

-2. Blue, Yellow, and Pink
+2. Blue, Yellow, and Blush Pink

 In this dreamy bedroom color scheme, interior designer Heidi Caillier tempers the intensity of blue and yellow with a healthy dose of pink.
-The muted tone of the dusty blush walls and the bed frame add just enough color without overwhelming the space or feeling too saccharine.
+The muted tone of the blush walls and the bed frame add just enough color without overwhelming the space or feeling too saccharine.
 A navy blue blanket and a mustard yellow lounge chair add a hint of contrast.